tobek/laminae/notes.md

     + more sensory stuff
 - read edited section aloud

+## ensure while editing

+- most lamina should link out to others? so you can land on any page and explore

 # Writing Style

 - karedian: "unusual density, expressiveness, complexity, and precision"